keiransystem14/Flask-Web-Application-Project/README.md

 ## Technologies used

-The following technologies used are:
+The technologies used include:

 * Python
-* HTML (Hyper-Text-Markup-Language)
+* HTML
 * JavaScript

-The reason why I used python is because it's an important skill for me to learn in the long-term.
-Also, I personally find writing python code/scripts interesting as I get the opportunity to explore different libaries.
-This project is the first time I am learning about python flask.
+I chose Python because it's valuable for my long-term growth, and I enjoy exploring its libraries while coding.
+This project is my first encounter with Python Flask.

-HTML and JavaScript is a skill I have learned previously in Uxbridge college during HND Level 5 in Computing and it's a skill which is good to refresh on as that helped massively on how website applications are created.
+I previously learned HTML and JavaScript during my HND Level 5 in Computing at Uxbridge College.
+Refreshing these skills is important as they greatly contributed to my understanding of creating web applications.

 ## Challenges faced:

-The challenges I faced with this project is creating a function that helps me remnove a task from the list after adding it because I faced issues with the index.js file and also within the home.html itself with not accepting the syntax which is supported by python.
+I encountered challenges while working on this project.
+One difficulty was creating a function to remove tasks from the list after adding them.
+I faced issues with the index.js file and also within the home.html, where the syntax supported by Python wasn't accepted.

 ## Potential improvements to the web application

-One of the improvements I want to focus on is migrating the backend from using SQLite to MySQL server.
-Eventually I want to migrate the entire web application into the cloud using different services and tools.
+I aim to enhance the project by shifting the backend from SQLite to MySQL server.
+Furthermore, I plan to move the entire web app to the cloud, utilizing various services and tools.